killabayte/custom-node-red-docker/README.md

 ## 3. **docker-alpine.sh**

+!Before run docker-alpine.sh make sure you have generated certificates how it described [in Security section](#6-securing-your-node-red-instance)

 The `docker-alpine.sh` is helper scripts to build a custom Node-RED docker image.
 The docker-alpine script is based on Alpine as per the default docker package.

 Change the build arguments as needed: